 What about weather? – It’s the beginning of rainy season, more changeable in Meili Mountain Range & Yading National park region; North side of Everest and Mt Kailash area is usually clear in May, it may offer great conditions for night photography.

-What about fitness level? – You need to have a healthy diet and start your fitness training at least 3 – 6 months prior to the trip.
-Walking around hilly monasteries and other hikes at high altitude are required for a lot of our daily activity and photography.
-Moderate hiking at 4500m is far more strenuous than steep hikes at sea level.
+What about fitness level? – You need to have a healthy diet and start some fitness training at least 3 – 6 months prior to the trip.
+Walking around hilly monasteries and other hikes at high altitude will require more energy than usual, and hiking at 4500m is far more strenuous than steep hikes at sea level.
 The fitter you are, the more you can enjoy the experience and photography.